SwayMagpie/thesis-narrative-os/README.md

 # thesis-narrative-os
 A thesis‑driven narrative generation OS.

 This framework treats narrative as **state transitions of value systems**,
-using a unified computational model:
+and generates natural‑language stories through a consistent computational pipeline:

-**Thesis → Value Vector → Event → Fact Log → Subjective Expression → Rendering**
+**Thesis → Value Vector → Event Update → Fact Log → Subjective Expression → World Consistency → Narrative Rendering**

+It is not a “story template,”
+but an **operating system for narrative generation**.

 ---

-## Overview
+# Overview

-**thesis-narrative-os** reframes narrative creation not as “writing” but as
+thesis-narrative-os reframes narrative generation not as “creative writing,”
-**rendering the log of value‑state transitions** within a consistent world model.
+but as an **OS‑like process that renders logs of value‑state transitions**.

-This project defines narrative through the following components:
+The project defines narrative using the following structural components:

-- **Thesis**
-  The core proposition of the story.
-Functions as the directional vector of value.

-- **Value Vector**
-  A character’s internal state represented as weighted value dimensions.

-- **Event**
-  A moment where the value vector updates.
-  The point of maximum subjective-state delta.

-- **Fact Log**
-  External state transitions required for an event to occur.

-- **Subjective Expression**
-  Internal transitions produced by the interaction of
-  **value vectors × fact logs**.

-- **World Consistency**
-  The integration layer ensuring both internal and external states can coexist.

-- **Narrative Rendering**
-  The final process that bundles all components into natural‑language output.

-This OS models narrative as
-**the optimization and transformation of value functions over time**,
-distinct from traditional plot‑ or character‑driven writing theories.

 ---

-## Why this exists

-Ideas accumulate.
-Stories remain unwritten.
-Writing is tedious, but structure is clear.

-This framework was created to provide
-**the shortest possible path from concept to narrative**,
-by treating story generation as an OS‑level process rather than a creative burden.

-The system is public because it requires genuine cognitive structure to use;
-it cannot be exploited without understanding.
+## 🧭 Thesis
+The central proposition of the narrative.
+A directional vector for the value function.

+## 🧩 Value Vector
+A character’s internal state.
+A weighted multidimensional vector of value dimensions.

+## ⚡ Event Update
+The moment a Value Vector changes.
+The point where internal and external differences peak.

+## 🌐 Fact Log
+External state transitions.
+Objective facts required for an Event Update to be valid.

+## 💭 Subjective Expression
+Internal interpretation generated from
+**Value Vector × Fact Log × Emotion Dynamics**.

+## 🌍 World Consistency
+A world model in which both external (Fact Log)
+and internal (Subjective Expression) states can coexist without contradiction.

+## 📝 Narrative Rendering
+The final stage that integrates all components
+and outputs natural‑language narrative.

+Narrative, in this OS, is simply:

+**“the rendered log of value‑state transitions.”**

 ---

+# Why this exists

+Ideas multiply.
+Writing is tedious.
+The structure is understood, but the execution is slow.

+This OS was designed to solve that problem—
+to generate stories in the shortest possible path
+by delegating the rendering to an LLM.

+---

+# Philosophy

+Thesis‑Narrative OS is **not** a plug‑and‑play story template.

+It assumes the user can work with:

+- value dimensions
+- state transitions
+- emotional dynamics
+- internal models
+- world consistency
+- vector updates
+- structural events

+It is an OS for people who think about narrative **structurally**,
+and who want to **automate or outsource the writing process**.

+---

-## Repository Structure (planned)
+# Repository Structure (planned)

 ```
 /thesis-narrative-os
 ├── 00_overview.md